 (hit "refresh" to get the most recent version of this page; click on photos for larger images)

 Sputnik is a Rat Terrier, although his dark brindle markings would disqualify him from registration with either the AKC or UKC.
-He is about eleven years old, weighs 16 pounds and stands 15 inches at the withers.
+He is about 15 years old, weighs 16 pounds and stands 15 inches at the withers.
 I found him listed on Petfinder and adopted him when he was about a year old.
 Sputnik came from a shelter in New Jersey where nothing was known about his background.
 At the shelter, he briefly went by the name of "Jax".
 My name for him comes from our mutual love of balls - mine being 1960s signs such as these and these.
 Sputnik's ears look very much like the spikey projections of these signs.
 The actual Russian translation of his name is "fellow traveler" which is also very appropriate.

 Nik has boundless energy and is crazy about toys, especially balls.
 When I adopted him, his teeth were already ground down to stumps from obsessive chewing on tennis balls.
 He also loves stuffed toys and squeak toys but guts them instantly.
 If a toy isn't handy, an empty bottle or a tiny piece of paper is a fine substitute.
 His high-pitched screaming and manic barking are luckily only an outdoor phenomenon.
 A few times, his screams have actually frightened squirrels enough to make them panic and fall from trees.
 I trained Nik for agility but he didn't enjoy competition since you can't bring a ball into the ring.
 We developed our own form of agility using trees, trash cans, benches, etc.